jhaeberl/DataCleaning/README.md

 * Merge the training and the test sets to create one data set
 * Extracts only the measurements on the mean and standard deviation for each measurement
 * Use descriptive activity names, stored in the file activity_labels.txt, to name the activities in the data set and convert the corresponding variable into a factor
-* Appropriately label the dataset with descriptive variable names; we preprocess the names so that they are valid variable names in R
+* Appropriately label the dataset with descriptive variable names; preprocess the names so that they are valid variable names in R
 * Create a new tidy data set containing the average of each variable for each activity and each subject

 The results are stored in the file [output.txt](https://github.com/jhaeberl/DataCleaning/blob/master/output.txt).